mratsim/trace-of-radiance/README.md

 ```

 Also:
-- substracting 2 points gives a vector,
+- Substracting 2 points gives a vector,
-- adding a vector to a point gives a point,
+- Adding a vector to a point gives a point,
-- adding 2 points is disallowed, with an nice custom error message instead of the compiler default errors.
+- Adding 2 points is disallowed, with a nice custom error message instead of the compiler default errors.

 ```Nim
 func `-`*(a, b: Point3): Vec3 {.inline.}=